whoami15/php-design-patterns/design-patterns/design-patterns.md

 Behavioral patterns take care of effective communication and the assignment of responsibilities between objects.

+### Chain of Responsibility

+It allows passing request along the chain of potential handlers until one of them handles request.
+One of the most famous examples is HTTP Request Middleware described in PSR-15.

 ### Command

 It converts requests or simple operations into objects.